Restoration

-Current Status: on April 25, 2024, the two agencies announced a Record of Decision to actively restore grizzly bears to the ecosystem.
-The U.S. Fish & Wildlife Service intends to publish a final 10(j) rule in coming days.
+On April 25, 2024, the two agencies announced a Record of Decision to actively restore grizzly bears to the ecosystem.
+The decision is considered the conclusion of the EIS process.
+The U.S. Fish & Wildlife Service has also released a final 10(j) rule, designating a nonessential experimental population.
+There is no set timeline for when translocation of grizzly bears to the ecosystem may begin.

 News Releases